Vietnam.vn - Nền tảng quảng bá Việt Nam

 "As a professional, you need to calculate everything," he said and learned how to calculate food calories to best lose weight.

-To participate in the 85 kg weight class, he usually takes 3-4 months to lose weight.
+To participate in the 85 kg weight class, he usually needs 3-4 months to lose weight.
 However, "losing weight needs to be done intelligently and under the supervision of experts, especially not to get dehydrated," he said.

 Four years later, Thai won the national bodybuilding award, class B. In 2010, he won the national bodybuilding gold medal.
 For the next 9 consecutive years, Thai won the gold medal and became the king of the 85 kg weight class.
 He was favored by everyone, nicknamed "iron man" or strongman.
 He was in the Top 5 most beautiful bodybuilders at the 2013 Asian Championship, and won the bronze medal at the 2017 Southeast Asian Championship.